mchia157/comp423-course-notes/docs/tutorials/go-setup.md

 ``` bash
 go build -o hello-world main.go
 ```
+!!! info
+    `-o hello-world` indicates the excecutable is written to the hello-world output file.

 !!!
 Note
     The subcommand build compiles the code and generates a standalone executable, so the program can be run without installing go.